 New merchandise is put on our sales floor every day.
 We receive thousands of donations every week, and we process them as quickly as possible in order to make them available for sale.
 No matter when you visit, Goodwill® will always have something you are looking for!

 You may return any item within 7 days of purchase for store credit only.
-You must have the original receipt and the price tag attached to the item.
+You must have the original receipt.

 Unfortunately, we cannot make house calls to pick up donations.
 If you would like to host a donation event, please contact Shanna Endow at 208-672-1773.